beejjorgensen/cs344_curriculum/week07/project-7.md

 it gets used up by the `struct block` metadata.
 The amount used is the padded size of that `struct`.

-More on padding when we talk about alignment, below.

 (We know that the size is still a multiple of 16 because the padded `struct` is a multiple of 16 and 1024 is also a multiple of 16.)